Rahazan/PrologAssignments/ker2/report/report.md

 prob animal: 0.10.
 prob stripe: 0.10.
 ```
-Here some modelling decisions had to be made.
+Here some modeling decisions had to be made.
 What is the likelihood of a circle without observing it?
 We decided to use 10% for every feature, so an assumption is made that all of these features are 'missed' as often as others, and are as defining as others.